 How to Report Phishing Email? because scammers may always try to steal your passwords, account numbers, or Social Security numbers by sending emails.

-What is phishing email?
+What is a phishing email?

 Phishing emails might ask for:

-1. Usernames and passwords, with including password changes
+- Usernames and passwords, including password changes

-2. Bank account numbers
+- Bank account numbers

-3. Social Security numbers
+- Social Security numbers

-4. Personal Identification Numbers (PINs)
+- Personal Identification Numbers (PINs)

-5. Credit card numbers
+- Credit card numbers

-6. Your date of birth
+- Your date of birth

-7. Your mother’s maiden name
+- Your mother’s maiden name

 Important notice: Google or Gmail will never ask you to provide this kind of information in an email.

-How can be phishing email Recognised?
+How can be phishing email be Recognised?

 They may always try to steal your passwords, account numbers, or Social Security numbers.
-If they get that all kind of information, they could gain access to your email, bank, or other accounts.
+If they get that all kinds of information, they could gain access to your email, bank, or other accounts.

 What can phishing emails do?

-You’ve gotten this kind of email from them before, but this one seems like suspicious, but especially since it threatens to close your account if you don’t reply immediately.
+You’ve gotten this kind of email from them before, but this one seems suspicious, but especially since it threatens to close your account if you don’t reply immediately.
 That time what do you do?

-The cybercriminal may then bring down the system, rob the data, or encrypt the data for ransomed.
-As all cyber criminals every time come up with increasingly, convincing tactics and methods for phishing,
+The cybercriminal may then bring down the system, rob the data, or encrypt the data for ransom.
+As all cybercriminals every time come up with increasingly, convincing tactics and methods for phishing,

 so it is becoming very harder to spot these “phishes”.

 How to Report Phishing Email or Spam Email